 The sportsbook has the classic feel sports bettors are looking for.
 The state-of-the-art sportsbook centers around a massive 90-foot viewing screen.
 Users can place wagers at ticket windows or the self-service kiosks.
 The sportsbook sits on the casino floor, making it convenient for patrons to stroll back and forth between casino gambling and making sports bets.

-One super unique feature of the sportsbook is the tickets patrons can buy for their different reservable areas.
+One unique feature of the sportsbook is the tickets patrons can buy for their different reservable areas.

 - Luxury Fan Caves